Computing the Geometric Intersection Number of Curves: Combinatorial framework

 \paragraph{Spurs, brackets and canonical curves.} Thanks to Lemma~\ref{lem:systems-of-quads} we may assume that our combinatorial surface $\Sigma$ is a system of quads.
-Moreover, the construction of this system of quads with the assumption on the Euler characteristic implies that \define{all interior vertices have degree at least 8}.
-Following the terminology of Erickson and Whittlesey~\cite{ew-tcsr-13}, we define the \define{turn} of a pair of arcs $(a_1,a_2)$ sharing their origin vertex $v$ as the number of face corners between $a_1$ and $a_2$ in clockwise order around $v$.
-Hence, if $v$ is a vertex of degree $d$ in $\Sigma$, the turn of $(a_1,a_2)$ is an integer modulo $d$ that is zero when $a_1=a_2$.
-The \define{turn sequence} of a subpath $(a_i,a_{i+1},\dots,a_{i+j-1})$ of a closed curve of length $\ell$ is the sequence of $j+1$ turns of $(a_{i+k}\inv,a_{i+k+1})$ for $-1\leq k< j$, where indices are taken modulo $\ell$.
+Moreover, the construction of this system of quads with the assumption on the Euler characteristic implies that \define{all interior vertices have degree at least 6}.
+For surfaces without boundary, this follows from the fact that the two vertices of $\Sigma$ have degree $4g$ in the orientable case and $2g$ otherwise.
+For surfaces with non-empty boundary, the claim is trivial since the system of quads has no interior vertices.
+Let $(a_1,a_2)$ be a pair of arcs sharing their origin vertex $v$ and such that the face corners between $a_1$ and $a_2$ in the direct cyclic order around $v$ belong to plain faces.
+Following the terminology of Erickson and Whittlesey~\cite{ew-tcsr-13}, we define the \define{turn} of $(a_1,a_2)$ as the number of those face corners.
+Hence, if $v$ is an interior vertex of degree $d$ in $\Sigma$, the turn of $(a_1,a_2)$ is an integer modulo $d$ that is zero when $a_1=a_2$.
+If $v$ is a boundary vertex and one of the faces between $a_1$ and $a_2$ (in the direct order) is perforated, while none of the faces between $a_2$ and $a_1$ is perforated, then the turn of $(a_1,a_2)$ is minus the number of face corners between $a_2$ and $a_1$.
+The turn is undefined when one of the faces between $a_1$ and $a_2$ and one of the faces between $a_2$ and $a_1$ are perforated.
+When $\Sigma$ is oriented, the \define{turn sequence} of a subpath $(a_i,a_{i+1},\dots,a_{i+j-1})$ of a closed curve of length $\ell$ is the sequence of $j+1$ turns of $(a_{i+k}\inv,a_{i+k+1})$ for $-1\leq k< j$, where indices are taken modulo $\ell$.
 The subpath may have length $\ell$, thus leading to a sequence of $\ell+1$ turns.
-Note that the turn of $(a_{i+k}\inv,a_{i+k+1})$ is zero precisely when $(a_{i+k},a_{i+k+1})$ is a spur.
+On a non-necessarily oriented surface the sign of the turn of $(a_{i+k}\inv,a_{i+k+1})$ should be changed according to the parity of the number of half-twisted arcs among $(a_i,a_{i+1},\dots,a_{i+k})$.
+This amounts to untwisting the path $(a_i,a_{i+1},\dots,a_{i+k})$ before computing the turn sequence.
+A \define{spur} in a curve is a subpath of the form $(a,a\inv)$.
+Hence, the turn of $(a_{i+k}\inv,a_{i+k+1})$ is zero precisely when $(a_{i+k},a_{i+k+1})$ is a spur.
 A \define{bracket} is any subpath whose turn sequence has the form $12^*1$ or $\bar{1}\bar{2}^*\bar{1}$ where $t^*$ stands for a possibly empty sequence of turns $t$ and $\bar{x}$ stands for $-x$.
-It follows from Lemma~\ref{lem:diagram} and a simple combinatorial Gauss-Bonnet theorem~\cite{gs-sctag-90} that \begin{thm}[\cite{gs-sctag-90,ew-tcsr-13}] A nontrivial contractible closed curve on a system of quads must have either a spur or four brackets.
-Moreover, if the curve is the label of the boundary of a disk diagram with at least one interior vertex, then the curve must have either a spur or five brackets. \end{thm}